Fluid Deformation in Random Unsteady Flow: Abstract

 \section{Abstract}

-Fluid deformation controls myriad processes including mixing and dispersion, development of stress in complex fluids, droplet breakup and emulsification, fluid-structure interaction, chemical reactions and biological activity.
-We develop a simple stochastic model for fluid deformation in random unsteady flows such as homogeneous isotropic turbulence.
-We show that although the Lagrangian velocity process is non-Markovian and non-Fickian, temporal decorrelation due to the unsteady nature of the flow renders the evolution of the Lagrangian velocity gradient tensor to be Fickian.
-Application of a coordinate transform renders the velocity gradient tensor upper triangular, eliminating vortical rotation and decoupling principal stretches from shear deformations, leading to a stochastic model of fluid deformation as a simple Brownian process.
-We develop closed-form expressions for the evolution of the Cauchy-Green tensor and show that the finite-time Lyapunov exponents are Gaussian distribution.
-Application of this model to DNS calculations of forced isotropic turbulence at Taylor-scale Reynolds number Re$_\lambda\approx 433$,confirms the underlying model assumptions and provides excellent agreement with theoretical results.
+Fluid deformation controls myriad processes in random flows including mixing and dispersion, stress development in complex fluids, colloid transport and deposition, droplet breakup and emulsification, fluid-structure interaction, chemical reactions and biological activity.
+Despite this, fundamental aspects are not well understood, including the link between the Lagrangian velocity gradient tensor $\boldsymbol\epsilon$ and deformation measures such as Lyapunov exponents ($\lambda_{\infty,i}$), their finite-time counterparts (FTLEs) and the right Cauchy-Green tensor $\mathbf{C}$.
+We address these knowledge gaps by developing an \emph{ab initio} stochastic model of fluid deformation in ergodic and stationary random unsteady flows.
+We show that although the Lagrangian velocity process is non-Markovian and non-Fickian, temporal decorrelation in unsteady random flows results in Fickian evolution of $\boldsymbol\epsilon$.
+Application of an objective coordinate transform renders $\boldsymbol\epsilon^\prime$ upper triangular, the basis vectors of which exponentially converge to Lyapunov vectors.
+As such, the diagonal components of $\boldsymbol\epsilon^\prime$ correspond to increments of the Lyapunov spectra, while the off-diagonal components objectively quantify shear and vorticity.
+This leads to a stochastic model of Lagrangian fluid deformation as a simple Brownian process that provides a direct link between $\boldsymbol\epsilon^\prime$ and fluid deformation.
+We develop closed-form expressions for the evolution of $\mathbf{C}$ and the FTLEs, and apply the stochastic model to numerical results for a model 2D unsteady flow and 3D forced homogeneous isotropic turbulence, returning excellent agreement with direct calculations of deformation measures.
+This approach provides an objective means of characterising the deformation properties of unsteady flows and the development of stochastic models of deformation.